Sophia Chan: Biography

+Political Career

 In 2012, she was appointed as the Under Secretary for Food and Health.
-In 2017, she was appointed Secretary for Food and Health of the administration of Carrie Lam.
+From 2017 to 2022, she was appointed Secretary for Food and Health of the administration of Carrie Lam.

 Subsequently, in 2018 she declined to speak in support of banning bear-bile products, the production of which is considered inhumane and cruel, in Hong Kong.

 In February 2021, Chan gave approval for emergency use of the Sinovac vaccine, and granted it an exemption from a rule that stated vaccines must have third phase clinical trial data published in a journal.

 In April 2021, Chan briefed varies industries (catering, agriculture and fisheries, Chinese medicine, and health services) on why the NPCSC implemented rules to only allow "patriots" to serve in the government, and asked for their full support.
 In addition, she said that she fully supports the changes.
 In December 2021, Chan claimed that having only "patriots" serve in the government would help the global fight against COVID-19.

 On 31 December 2021, Chan warned the public not to gather in large groups; hours later, she attended the Hong Kong Dental Association's annual ball, as the guest of honor.

 In March 2022, Chan said that a COVID-19 lockdown in Hong Kong had not been ruled out, contradicting an earlier statement by Carrie Lam, who said that a lockdown would not happen.
 The contradiction caused rumors and panic-buying at grocery stores and pharmacies.
 Chan also said that traditional Chinese medicine could prevent Covid-19.

 In November 2022, Chan said that the government was not underprepared for the city's fifth wave, and when asked if the administration should apologize to relatives of those who died, Chan said it was time for people to move on.